MachiavelliII/Dnser/README.md

 # Dnser
-Dnser is a free and open=source subdomain guesser tool written in go.
+Dnser is a free and open-source subdomain guesser tool written in go.